LGBTQ culture in Beijing

 In 2015, Condé Nast Traveler described Beijing's LGBTQ scene as "under-the-radar yet energized".

 The city hosts the Beijing Queer Film Festival.
 Gay bars include Adam's, Destination, Funky, Kai Bar, Red Dog, and The Rabbit; the cocktail bar Más is considered LGBT-friendly.
 Chill Bar has a monthly lesbian party, and the Beijing Lesbian Center started a lesbian salon in 2004.

+The Beijing Queer Chorus is the first public LGBTQ chorus in mainland China.
+It was established in 2008 as the Shining Jazz Chorus and changed its name to the Beijing Queer Chorus in 2014.